ibm-cloud-docs/Cloudant/api/replication.md

 {:shortdesc}

 Any change that occurred in the source database is reproduced in the target database.
-You can create replications between any number of databases, whether continuous or not.
+You can create replications between any number of databases, either continuously or as a 'one off' task.

 Depending on your application requirements, you use replication to share and aggregate state and content.